 - Heat until bubbles just begin to form around the edge of the pan.

 - Strain, cool slightly and pour into the crust.

-You could make this lemon dessert overly decadent by topping it with whipping cream or whipped coconut milk, but it’s not necessary.
+You could make this gluten-free lemon pie overly decadent by topping it with whipping cream or whipped coconut milk, but it's not necessary.
 This dessert is delicious by itself.
 I chose to garnish it with fresh organic berries both for their nutritional value and their beauty!

-Can I make this Lemon Curd Tart ahead of time?
+Can I make this Lemon Curd Pie ahead of time?